GSI-CS-CO/bel_projects/README.md

 ### Error: Executing qmegawiz: child process exited abnormally + Time value XXX,YYYMbps and time unit are illegal
 Change your LC_NUMERIC setting: export LC_NUMERIC="en_US.UTF-8"

-### Error: hdlmake: AttributeError: 'module' object has no attribute '_vendor' or hdlmake not found
+### Error: hdlmake: AttributeError: module object has no attribute vendor or hdlmake not found
 In case a simple "make" does not fix this:
 ```
 apt-get install python-setuptools